 Last year, I partnered with Sentricon to learn more about termite inspections and set bait stations around the entire perimeter of the house, shed, etc. to keep them protected.
 I promised you a follow-up post of what I’d find out when the house was inspected again, so I’m here today with exactly that!

-- General info about termites and home requirements in the U.S.
+- General termite facts and home requirements in the U.S.

-- Why termites are a huge concern for a house like mine and my past experience with discovering a termite infestation when I bought it
+- Why termites are a huge concern for a house like mine and my past experience with discovering a termite infestation when I was a new homeowner

 - What termite inspections are like